IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 StorageType           Reservoir storage type based on reservoir storage capacity (hourly, daily, weekly, monthly, yearly)                     Hourly/Daily/Weekly/Monthly/Yearly
 OutflowsType          Water outflows type based on the water extracted from the reservoir (daily, weekly, monthly, yearly)                    Daily/Weekly/Monthly/Yearly
 InitialStorage        Initial volume stored at the first instant of the time scope                                                            hm\ :sup:`3`
-MaximumStorage        Maximum volume that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
-MinimumStorage        Minimum volume that can be stored by the hydro reservoir                                                                hm\ :sup:`3`
-BinaryInvestment      Binary reservoir investment decision                                                                                    Yes/No
+MaximumStorage        Maximum volume that the hydro reservoir can store hm\ :sup:`3` MinimumStorage        Minimum volume that the hydro reservoir can store hm\ :sup:`3` BinaryInvestment      Binary reservoir investment decision                                                                                    Yes/No
 FixedInvestmentCost   Overnight investment (capital -CAPEX- and fixed O&M -FOM-) cost                                                         M€
 FixedChargeRate       Fixed-charge rate to annualize the overnight investment cost                                                            p.u.
 InitialPeriod         Initial period (year) when the unit is installed or can be installed, if candidate                                      Year
-FinalPeriod           Final   period (year) when the unit is installed or can be installed, if candidate                                      Year
+FinalPeriod           Final   period (year) when the unit is installed or can be installed, if the candidate                                      Year
 ====================  ======================================================================================================================  ===================================

-The model allways considers a month of 672 hours, i.e., 4 weeks, not calendar months.
-The model considers a year of 8736 hours, i.e., 52 weeks, not calendar years.
+The model always considers a month of 672 hours, i.e., 4 weeks, not calendar months.
+The model assumes a year of 8736 hours, i.e., 52 weeks, not calendar years.

 Daily *storage type* means the ESS inventory is assessed every time step.
 For the daily storage type, it is evaluated at the end of every hour; for the weekly storage type, it is assessed at the end of every day; for the monthly storage type, it is evaluated at the end of every week; and yearly storage type is assessed at the end of every month.
 *Outflows type* represents the interval when the energy extracted from the storage must be satisfied (for daily outflows type at the end of every day, i.e., the energy consumed must equal the sum of outflows for every day).
-The *storage cycle* is the minimum between the inventory assessment period (defined by the storage type), the outflows period (defined by the outflows type), and the energy period (defined by the energy type) (only if outflows or energy power values have been introduced).
+The *storage cycle* is the minimum between the inventory assessment period (defined by the storage type), the outflows period (determined by the outflows type), and the energy period (defined by the energy type) (only if outflows or energy power values have been introduced).
-It can be one time step, one day, one week, and one month, but it can't exceed the stage duration.
-For example, if the stage lasts for 168 hours the storage cycle can only be hourly or daily.
+It can be one time step, day, week, and month, but it can't exceed the stage duration.
+For example, if the stage lasts 168 hours the storage cycle can only be hourly or daily.

 The initial reservoir volume is also fixed at the beginning and end of each stage, only if the initial volume lies between the reservoir storage limits.
 For example, the initial volume is set for the hour 8736 in case of a single stage or for the hours 4368 and 4369
 (end of the first stage and beginning of the second stage) in case of two stages, each with 4368 hours.